 Receivables are carried at nominal amounts due that approximate fair value.
 Receivables are normally settled within 30 days.
 Payables are carried at nominal amounts that approximate fair value.
-They represent liabilities for goods and services provided to the Scheme prior to the end of the financial year that are unpaid, and for which the Scheme is obliged to make future payments in respect of the purchase of these goods or services.
+They represent liabilities for goods and services provided to the Scheme prior to the end of the financial year that are unpaid when the Scheme becomes obliged to make future payments in respect of the purchase of these goods or services.